Planetarium

 - Mondays & Wednesdays at 10:00 a.m.

-Session B: 11:15 a.m. - 12:05 p.m.The original Southwestern College (SWC) planetarium opened in 1967 with a 30-foot diameter dome and unidirectional seating for an audience of 56.
-Adjacent to the planetarium was an exhibit hall that included a heliostat--a type of telescope specifically for solar observations--that projected white light images of Sun into the exhibit hall.
-The exhibit hall included an observing deck on the roof where telescopes were mounted and used for astronomical observations in astronomy lab classes and in public events.
+Thursday, 26 February, at noon (i.e. College Hour)The original Southwestern College (SWC) planetarium opened in 1967 with a 30-foot diameter dome and unidirectional seating for an audience of 56.
+Adjacent to the dome was an exhibit hall that included a heliostat, a specialized solar telescope that projected live white-light images of the Sun into the hall.
+The building also included a rooftop observing deck equipped with telescopes used for astronomy lab classes and public observing events.

-Planetarium Directors:
+Planetarium Directors

 Richard "Dick" Morasso (c.
 1965-1975)